jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 hardening in the sediment of our passion.

 I have two kingdoms of firewood in my soul,
-two pans of cornbread in the oven
+two fillets of cod in the oven
 longing for the blue aurora of flame,
-and two keyholes peering into darkness.
+and two keyholes peering into total darkness.

 Beneath closed lids a world becomes real
 as what you see and touch